Rush to lightweight cars boosts adhesive makers

 Audi's $147,700 top-of-the-line R8, for example, is in large part fastened by advanced structural adhesives which have also been developed to withstand racetrack vibrations and fierce heat.

-Sweden's Atlas Copco (ATCOa.ST) entered the auto adhesives segment in 2011 through the acquisition of German company SCA-Schucker and provides equipment for applying the glues.
+Sweden's Atlas Copco entered the auto adhesives segment in 2011 through the acquisition of German company SCA-Schucker.

 "It's one of the product areas with the strongest growth since it's driven by new techniques all the time, and the car makers' new ideas," said Mats Rahmstrom, head of the group's business area Industrial Technique.